typelevel/cats-effect/site/src/main/tut/datatypes/io.md

   }
 ```

-Again mentioning this for posterity: with `IO` everything is explicit,
+With `IO`, fairness needs to be managed explicitly, the protocol being
-the protocol being easy to follow and predictable in a WYSIWYG
+easy to follow and predictable in a WYSIWYG fashion.
-fashion.

 ### Race Conditions — race & racePair